 Zombie Blasterz cranks up the scare factor as the sun sets on Kyker Farms and the fields and hayrides are staged for thrilling after-dark adventures.
 On this interactive paintball ride through the Dead Woods, ride a wagon with a mounted paintball gun and you’ll have 100 rounds to blast zombies along the way.
 “I’m currently the longest-running paintball ride,” says Randy.
 “I forget how many years we’ve been doing it!”
 There’s never a dull moment and lots to shoot at, with zombies that are live actors as well as animatronics.
-(Typically, there’s also a haunted trail, but it’s paused this year due to the coronavirus pandemic; the Kykers hope to offer it again next year.)
+Kyker Farms also offers a haunted trail.

 Much More!
 Kyker Farms offers oodles of ways to play and have fun in the great outdoors each fall, many of them homemade.
 Among the options are tunnel slides, a straw crawl, corn tub, swings, corn cob swing, corn hole, Kyker’s Korn Hopper (a bouncing pillow), Bee Line (zip), Trike Track, bonfire sites, bouncy balls, tether balls, duck races, rocking horses, and seesaws.
 Concessions and bathrooms are available.